iemejia/streamingcolombia/README.md

 ## advanced users

-You can also play individual streams from the playlist with ffplay or mplayer, e.g.
+You can also play (and capture) individual streams from the individual entries of the playlist using rtmpdump, mplayer or ffplay e.g.

 	ffplay rtmp://cdns724ste1021.multistream.net/rtvclive/live-500

+or

+	rtmpdump tmp://cdns724ste1021.multistream.net/rtvclive/live-500

+# Legal

+The channels in this project are available freely in the Internet, we are not pirating or retransmitting anything, just repackaging official channels in a more convenient manner.

+This project includes exclusively TV Channels from Colombia, and it uses their 'official' source locations for streaming.

 # Development

-The channels in this project are available freely in the Internet, we are not pirating or retransmitting anything, just repackaging official channels in a more convenient manner.

-This project only includes exclusively TV Channels from Colombia, and it uses by preference their 'official' source streaming locations.

 More details on development info and channel extraction can be found in the file [dev.md](https://github.com/iemejia/streamingcolombia/blob/master/dev.md).